Virtual environment configuration requirements

 Collect data about using integrity control from different points.

 To control a VM's runtime environment (e.g., to enable access from the VM to a secure repository only when running it in the YC CLI cloud), you can use the identity document mechanism.
-When creating a VM, an identity document that stores information about the VM is generated.
-It contains IDs of the VM, Yandex Cloud Marketplace product, disk image, etc. This document is signed with a Yandex Cloud certificate.
+When you create a VM, an identity document that stores information about the VM is generated.
+It contains the IDs of the VM, Yandex Cloud Marketplace product, disk image, etc. This document is signed with a Yandex Cloud certificate.
 The document and its signature are available to VM processes through the metadata service.
 Thus, the processes identify the VM runtime environment, disk image, etc., to restrict access to the resources under monitoring.

 Make sure that critical VMs have identity documents signed.